-How Much Fabric Do I Need?
+How Much Fabric Do I Need - Fabric Calculator

 Getting started on a new fabric project is always exciting, but if you constantly ask, "How much fabric do I need?" you are not alone.
 This guide will get you started understanding the different factors for choosing what kind and how much fabric to buy.